 Religion is integral to culture, politics, healing, dress, and even the food of many countries, and we’re not just talking about turning water into wine.
-Studying religion abroad may be the most effective means, beyond gaining fluency in the local language, for truly understanding the development and history of any given culture (and for strengthening your individual life philosophies, too).
+Religion study abroad may be the most effective means, beyond gaining fluency in the local language, for truly understanding the development and history of any given culture (and for strengthening your individual life philosophies, too).
 Students who choose to study religion abroad will have the perfect outlet for understanding past and contemporary issues around the world right in front of them.

 Just think: you can visit the Bohdi tree where Buddha found enlightenment during your semester study abroad in India.
 You could examine the religions of ancient Rome in the ornate rooms of the Palazzo Maffei-Marescotti in the Vatican.
 You might contemplate Shintoism while gazing upon the Itsukushima Shrine during your summer abroad in Japan.

 For any spiritually curious traveler, the roots of a religion are ripe for discovery in the countries of their origins.
 Religions come alive as you can see them practiced by locals in everyday life.

 For students interested in world history, philosophy, the humanities, or any combination of the above, it is time to take yourself to one of the following five countries, the best places for religion study abroad (or you could always try all five for a world tour!).

 Top destinations for religion study abroad in 2018-2019

 You can’t study religion abroad without visiting India.
 From Hinduism to Buddhism to Jainism to the early roots of some Christianity and Shinto beliefs, some academics argue that India is the birthplace of many of the world’s modern religions.
 Full of myth, folklore, and superstitions, you will experience the true roots of religious ceremony and belief amongst the people that live it everyday.